afgeloo/GDSC-Flappy_Haribon-V2/README.md

 # Flappy Haribon - Freshman Welcoming Edition

 This repository is a fork of the original [Flappy Bird](https://nebezb.com/floppybird/) game created by Dong Nguyen and .GEARS games.
-The assets used in this game have been extracted directly from the Flappy Bird android game.
+The assets used in this game are a combination of the original assets from the original repository and modified versions created by our creative team.

 ## Credits